Software engineers often think about operating a web development organization of their own.

 This will let you discuss ongoing retainer opportunities which will grow your monthly recurring revenue, letting you hire additional resources, invest in complementary tools for your business, and spend money on ads and partnerships.

-How can you build a successful business as a software developer if you are not a salesperson?
+How can you build a sustainable organization as a software developer if you are lack of formal sales expertise?

-Of course, the tricky question is – how to land repetitive customers?
+Of course, the tricky question is – how to generate recurring revenue streams?

 I have discussed in the video below the different techniques for introducing salesforce to your business, as a technical expert.

-Their lack of marketing and sales experience will definitely be a blocker.
-Digital marketing covers a wide range of skills – content production, email marketing, affiliate and partnerships, social media, analytics, setting KPIs, tracking, and launching new campaigns – you name it.
+Their limited exposure to go-to-market functions will definitely be a blocker.
+Digital marketing encompasses a wide range of skills – content production, email marketing, affiliate and partnerships, social media, analytics, setting KPIs, tracking, and launching new campaigns – you name it.

 Sales work in a similar manner, too.
-An inbound salesperson should handle the incoming leads via email capture or contact form submissions through landing pages, freebie offers, webinars, and partnership campaigns.
-An outbound salesman will engage in cold calls and emails, attend industry events, and explore prospects on LinkedIn.
+An inbound salesperson should handle the inbound lead generation via email capture or contact form submissions through landing pages, freebie offers, webinars, and partnership campaigns.
+An outbound salesman will engage in outbound sales outreach, attend industry events, and identify and qualify prospects on LinkedIn.

 That’s why plenty of startups are formed by multiple co-founders responsible for different portions of the business.
 A trustworthy expert in business development techniques may be instrumental in a similar role.